BIM September 24, 2025

 Advantages:

-• MicroStation is first and foremost a 3D CAD solution, meaning that it can work with quite a few different file formats for these 3D project models.
+• MicroStation is first and foremost a 3D CAD solution, meaning that it works with quite a few different file formats for these 3D project models.

 • Although it is a 3D CAD solution, its minimum hardware requirements are surprisingly low, all things considered.